 To enforce commerce requirements, the City inspects:

-- scales used by consumers
+- scales used commercially

 - gas pumps